Insprill/dv-custom-car-manager/README.md

 ### Uninstalling Cars

 Uninstalling cars is as simple as pressing the `Delete` button next to the car you want to uninstall.
+This will move the car to your recycle bin, and you can restore it from there if need be.

 <br>